BRITISH ARTILLERY FIRE CONTROL

 Map shooting required:

 In November 1914 the War Office issued Notes to supplement Field Artillery Training 1914 (FAT).
 These included establishing the line to the target by measuring it from a map in relation to the magnetic meridian or using a plane table, using a compass to orient the guns, or even an aircraft flying over the target.
 Maps and map reading or resection were also to be used to fix the battery position.
 By early 1915 some RGA batteries were being surveyed by RE surveyors using basic methods.
 Directors were sometimes used to measure angles between known points for resection but plane tables were most used.
-With a plane table the user visually aligned a ‘sight-rule’ (basically a short ruler with fore and back sights) placed on the plane table with known points marked and drew lines to them.
+With a plane table the user visually aligned a ‘sight-rule’ (or 'alidade' - basically a short ruler with fore and back sights) placed on the plane table with known points marked and drew lines to them.
 The user’s position was where the lines intersected.

 Magnetic orientation by compass had a problem that was a not corrected until a magnetic survey of the BEF area in 1918.
 On the French maps the magnetic meridian, which moves over time relative to true North, was incorrectly represented by about half a degree.
-Orientation depended on Aiming Points (APs), and a zero line on the map between a battery and its Zero Point (ZP) - an identifiable feature somewhere near the centre of the battery's zone of fire.
+Orientation of a battery depended on Aiming Points (APs), and a zero line on the map between a battery and its Zero Point (ZP) - an identifiable feature somewhere near the centre of the battery's zone of fire.
 However, the accuracy of the maps meant that this was somewhat inaccurate, whether measured or calculated and measuring the switch from the zero line to the target using a map did not improve it.

 The preparations for the Loos offensive in September 1915 saw the start of changes in survey.
 The need for accurate orientation of the new long range railway guns led to the RE surveyors producing survey pickets.
 These were steel stakes with a card attached to them giving accurate bearings to APs.
 They became the norm for RGA batteries by late 1916 and for RFA by early 1918.
 They also changed their name to ‘Bearing Picket’, popularly known as ‘pegs’ or ‘BPs’, and their co-ordinates were added to the card.
 Printed BP lists were also prepared and distributed by each Army HQ.
-The battery director would be set-up over the peg and oriented using the APs and a bearing and distance from it would ‘fix’ the location of the gun selected as the battery ‘pivot’.
+The battery director would be set-up over the peg and oriented using the APs and a bearing and distance from it would ‘fix’ the location of the gun selected as the battery ‘pivot’ gun.
 In late 1915 a new director started being issued, the No 4.
 It was a more compact instrument than its predecessor and came in two versions.
 One had a magnifying telescope for OP use the other had simpler optics for use on the gun position.